 Feelings Tracker

-Some students need more than just a check-in with the whole class.
+Some students need more than just a check-in.
 For those individual students, try creating a feelings check-in box or logging their feelings check-ins using a tracker.

 Reflection Questions

-You can also take simple feelings check-ins to change them to purposeful goals for the day or week.
-On Monday morning, have students answer six questions.
+Reflection questions are a great way to start the day in the classroom.
+This focuses on purposeful goals for the day or week.
+On Monday morning, have students answer six questions:

 6 Questions: Reflect, Check, & Get Set